AlePinna/mastermind-cli-game/README.md

 ## Overview

-This is a simple numeric version of the classic [Mastermind](https://it.wikipedia.org/wiki/Mastermind) game, playable through command line interface.
+This is a simple numeric version of the classic [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) game, playable through command line interface in English or in Italian.

 The game's goal is to guess a randomly generated sequence of numbers, with a limited amount of possible tries.
 After each guess the player will be informed about the number of guessed digits, and how many of them are in the exact position.